Codified11/Tune-Track-Music-Website/README.md

    ```
    git clone https://github.com/your-username/Tune-Track-Music-Website.git
    ```
-2. **Open in Browser**: Open the `index.html` file in your preferred web browser to launch the Spotify Clone.
+2. **Open in Browser**: Open the `index.html` file in your preferred web browser to launch the Tune Track- Music Website.